 A white-label product is a product or service produced by one company that other companies rebrand to make it appear as if they had made it.

-By white-labeling the Sales Engagement Tool of your choice, you will:
+By white-labeling the lead generation tool of your choice, you will:

 Yes meme